replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on July 10, 2023

 ### Improvements {#improvements-v2023-07-10-0}
-* Clarify error message when installing on RHEL 9 variants without containerd.
+* Clarifies error message when installing on RHEL 9 variants without containerd.

 ### Bug Fixes {#bug-fixes-v2023-07-10-0}
-* Improve messaging when a subnet cannot be automatically discovered.
+* Improves messaging when a subnet cannot be automatically discovered.

 ## v2023.07.06-0